Language of thought hypothesis: Reception

 The language of thought hypothesis has been both controversial and groundbreaking.
 Some philosophers reject the LOTH, arguing that our public language is our mental language—a person who speaks English thinks in English.
 But others contend that complex thought is present even in those who do not possess a public language (e.g. babies, aphasics, and even higher-order primates), and therefore some form of mentalese must be innate.

-The notion that mental states are causally efficacious diverges from behaviorists like Gilbert Ryle, who held that there is no break between the cause of mental state and effect of behavior.
+The notion that mental states are causally efficacious diverges from behaviorists like Gilbert Ryle, who held that there is no break between mental state and behavior (as cause and effect).
 Rather, Ryle proposed that people act in some way because they are in a disposition to act in that way, that these causal mental states are representational.
 An objection to this point comes from John Searle in the form of biological naturalism, a non-representational theory of mind that accepts the causal efficacy of mental states.
 Searle divides intentional states into low-level brain activity and high-level mental activity.
 The lower-level, nonrepresentational neurophysiological processes have causal power in intention and behavior rather than some higher-level mental representation.

 Tim Crane, in his book The Mechanical Mind, states that, while he agrees with Fodor, his reason is very different.
 A logical objection challenges LOTH’s explanation of how sentences in natural languages get their meaning.
 That is the view that “Snow is white” is TRUE if and only if P is TRUE in the LOT, where P means the same thing in LOT as “Snow is white” means in the natural language.
 Any symbol manipulation is in need of some way of deriving what those symbols mean.
 If the meaning of sentences is explained regarding sentences in the LOT, then the meaning of sentences in LOT must get their meaning from somewhere else.
-There seems to be an infinite regress of sentences getting their meaning.
+Thus there seems to be an infinite regress of sentences getting their meaning.
 Sentences in natural languages get their meaning from their users (speakers, writers).
 Therefore, sentences in mentalese must get their meaning from the way in which they are used by thinkers and so on ad infinitum.
 This regress is often called the homunculus regress.